SOAS University of London: Student life

-SOAS is renowned for its political scene and radical socialist politics, and was voted the most politically active university in the UK in the Which?University 2012.
+SOAS is renowned for its political scene and radical socialist politics and was voted the most politically active university in the UK in the Which?
+University 2012.
 Recent campaigns include students for social change, women's liberty and justice for cleaners.
+The SOAS Student Union was established in 1927, and has a long history of activism: campaigning against the introduction of both student loans and later student fees; raising funds for the Algerian victims of the Algerian War of Independence against France in 1959; and successfully campaigning for the school to divest from fossil fuels.
+The SU bar became an established live music venue by the 1970s and was where Nirvana played their first UK gig in 1989.
 The SOAS Marxist Society holds frequent events and encourages student voter registration.

 Located in the heart of Bloomsbury, many University of London schools and institutes are close by, including Birkbeck, the Institute of Education, London Business School, the London School of Hygiene & Tropical Medicine, the Royal Veterinary College, the School of Advanced Study, Senate House Library and University College London.

 Sports

 SOAS has multiple smaller sports teams competing in a variety of local and national leagues, as well as occasional international tournaments.
 SOAS clubs compete in inter-university fixtures in the British Universities and Colleges Sport (BUCS) competition in a range of sports, including basketball, football, hockey, netball, rugby union and tennis.
 SOAS also participates in an annual North London Varsity tournament against London Metropolitan University.